thoughtram/blog/_posts/2017-02-21-using-zones-in-angular-for-better-performance.md

 {% endraw %}
 {% endhighlight %}

 Also notice that we're removing the event listener for the `mousemove` event **on every mouseUp**.
-Otherwise, the event handler would still be executed on every mouse move, even though we've released the box already.
+Otherwise, the event handler would still be executed on every mouse move.
+In other words the box would keep moving even after the finger was lifted, essentially taking the *drop* part out of *drag and drop*.
 In addition to that, we would pile up event handlers, which could not only cause weird side effects but also blows up our runtime memory.

 ## Measuring the performance